Workplace gender equality

-Creating an equal, safe and inclusive workplace.
+Creating an equal, safe and inclusive workplace and community.

 What is it?

 Gender inequality is the key driver of violence against women.

 Workplaces are an important place for addressing the underlying attitudes, behaviours and systems that foster inequity, and we’re leading by example.

 Family violence and gender equity at Merri Health

 Merri Health views family violence as a serious health issue.
 We are committed to preventing, refining and strengthening existing service responses for people experiencing family violence.
 Our key achievements in the prevention of family violence and gender equity efforts include the Gender Equity Citation, Rainbow Tick Accreditation, development of a Family Violence Policy and staff training, an organisational wide Family Violence Strategy, responses to various consultation and commissions and a targeted approach to community education and awareness raising.
 This has been supported by frontline services providing direct counselling and support to individuals experiencing the effects of family violence.